 Database updates were unnecessary for some problems and these cases could simply be released for general interviewing accompanied by an appropriate message.
-If, for example, an adult extended interview was stopped during the middle of Section D, the interviewer would enter a detailed comment explaining why the case could not proceed (e.g., "Respondent wanted to change several answers.
-I was unable to back up properly").
-The solution for these types of cases was to re-field the interview with a message stating, "Case will restart in Section D. Re-ask beginning with screen AE31."
-Note that questions from CHIS 2003 or CHIS 2001 that were also asked in CHIS 2005 retained their original CATI screen numbering.
-In this example, the first question in Section D for CHIS 2005 is screen AE31.
-In addition to the retaining historical CATI screen names, a secondary item numbering system was implemented by UCLA for their internal needs.
+If, for example, an adult extended interview was stopped during the middle of Section E, the interviewer would enter a detailed comment explaining why the case could not proceed (e.g., "Respondent wanted to change several answers.
+I was unable to back up properly.").
+The solution for these types of cases was to re-field the interview with a message stating, "Case will restart in Section E. Re-ask beginning with screen AD1."

+Note that questions from CHIS 2005 or CHIS 2003 that were also asked in CHIS 2007 retained their original CATI screen numbering.
+In this example, the first question in Section E for CHIS 2007 is screen AD1.